HaakonME/hubzilla/README.md

 ![Hubmaker](images/ghash-32.png)

-Hubmaker is a webserver application which allows you to quickly create and deploy interactive and social-enabled websites (hubs).
+Hubmaker is a webserver application which allows you to quickly create and deploy interactive and social-enabled community websites (hubs) which functionally connect and link together to create an independant super network.
 By default these hubs and their sub-accounts are

 * decentralised
 * social